PlatyPete/monster-hunter-wardrobe/README.md

 ### Linux

 In order to run the app, you need to allow the executable to run as a program.
 Open the Properties menu for the MHAW file (`MHAW.x86_32`, `MHAW.x86_64`, or `MHAW.arm64` depending on your platform), visit the Permissions tab, and check "Allow executing file as program".
+I have only tested the x86_64-bit build on Linux Mint 21.3 Cinnamon, but I believe the releases should work just fine in most distros with the help of the bundled libraries.

 ### MacOS